-We’ve just seen Orion’s return to the east before dawn, which means our northern summer is beginning to draw to the a close.
+We’ve recently seen Orion’s return to the east before dawn, which means our northern summer is beginning to draw to the a close.
 But the Summer Triangle asterism still rules the skies.
 You can see it overhead this evening.
-As seen from mid-northern latitudes, Vega – the Summer Triangle’s brightest star – shines high overhead around 10 p.m. local daylight saving time (9 p.m. local standard time).
+As seen from mid-northern latitudes, Vega – the Summer Triangle’s brightest star – shines high overhead around 10:30 p.m. local daylight saving time (9:30 p.m. local standard time).
 Altair resides to the lower left (southeast) of Vega, and Deneb lies to Vega’s left (east).

 The Summer Triangle is not a constellation.
 It’s three bright stars in three different constellations, as the wonderful photo below – by Susan Jensen in Odessa, Washington – shows.